 Reach for a piece of dark chocolate.
 You’ll likely start feeling better right away.

-Natural flavonoids in dark chocolate actually boost the “good mood” transmitters in the brain, and boost brain levels of endorphins, too!
+All of those natural flavonoids in dark chocolate actually boost the “good mood” transmitters in the brain, and boost brain levels of endorphins, too!
 You know how you feel after a good run?
 That’s endorphins pumping through your system.
 A small piece of dark chocolate can mimic this effect.

-8. Protects Your Skin
+8—Protects Your Skin